 Some of the Mullikin family moved to Ireland, but this topic is not covered in this excerpt.
 Another 227 words (16 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Many Scots were left with few options other than to leave their homeland for the colonies across the Atlantic.
 Some of these families fought to defend their newfound freedom in the American War of Independence.
 Others went north to Canada as United Empire Loyalists.
 The ancestors of all of these families have recently been able to rediscover their roots through Clan societies and other Scottish organizations.
 Among them:

-Mullikin Settlers in the United States in the 17th Century
+Mullikin Settlers in United States in the 17th Century

-Mullikin Settlers in the United States in the 19th Century
+Mullikin Settlers in United States in the 19th Century